Ergastolator1/ErgPlayer/README.md

 # ErgPlayer

-Welcome to the project's page of ErgPlayer, a HTML5 player that can play MP3 and HLS streams without a problem!
+Welcome to the project's page of ErgPlayer, a HTML5 player that can play MP3, HLS and MPEG-DASH streams without a problem!

 ## Libraries used for this project
 This project uses these JS libraries to work correctly:
-* hls.js (for HLS streams; without it it won't work properly);
+* hls.js (for HLS streams; without it they won't work properly);
+* dash.js (for MPEG-DASH streams; without it they won't work properly);
 * jQuery (for some things).

 ## Demos